maggie0106/signal_recovery_on_graph/README.md

 # signal_recovery_on_graph
-signal recovery on graph using uniform sampilng and experiment design sampling This experiment is aim to reproduce the results from the paper Signal recovery on graphs: Fundamental limits of sampling strategies.
+This code is aim to reproduce the results from the paper Signal recovery on graphs: Fundamental limits of sampling strategies.
 [1]